 During the 2025 season, no team used “13” personnel (1 RB, 3 TE’s) more often or more effectively than Sean McVay and the Rams offense.

-The benefit of the personnel grouping is that it generally forces the defense to play with base personnel (3 linebackers).
-That’s a big deal because in today’s NFL, most defenses rely on nickel personnel packages (5 DB’s) in order to keep up with the speed and lighter personnel packages that offenses normally deploy.
+The benefit of the personnel grouping is that it generally forces the defense to match up with base personnel (3 linebackers).
+That’s a big deal because in today’s NFL, most defenses rely on nickel (5 DB’s) in order to keep up with the speed and lighter personnel packages that offenses normally deploy.

 That means they generally use just 2 linebackers or fewer the majority of the time, and rosters are built accordingly.
 The 3rd linebacker on the roster is often a non-starting-caliber player or run specialist who only comes in on early downs and short-yardage situations.

-And that means an offense that can throw out of “13” personnel packages can exploit the weakest pass defenders on the field.
+And this means an offense that can throw out of 13 personnel can exploit the weakest pass defenders on the field.

-In Week 10 last season, the Rams’ general approach of attacking with “13” personnel was able to take advantage of a 49ers defense that had lost its best linebacker for the season (Fred Warner) and had a depth chart extremely thin at the linebacker position as a result.
+That was something the Rams were able to do all season.
+But in Week 10 in particular, they took advantage of a 49ers defense that had lost its best linebacker for the year (Fred Warner) and had a depth chart that was extremely thin at the position as a result.

-The Rams attacked the Niners’ linebacking corps through the air with play-action in particular, which they called on a staggering 51.4% of all dropbacks.
-Unsurprisingly, they would have a ton of success.
+The Rams attacked those backers through the air with play-action, which they called on a staggering 51.4% of all dropbacks.
+Unsurprisingly, they had a ton of success.

 Just check out the below play as an example.
 First, notice the 13 personnel and the 49ers matching up in base (3 LB’s):